Arun-prasad-j27/Stale_EBS_Snapshots_Cleanup/README.md

 The Lambda function performs the following steps:

-The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
+The Lambda function fetches all EBS snapshots owned by the same account and also retrieves a list of active EC2 instances (running and stopped).
 For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
 If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.

 1. **Fetch Snapshots:**
-   - Retrieves all EBS snapshots owned by the AWS account ('self').
+   - Retrieves all EBS snapshots owned by the AWS account .

 2. **Get Active EC2 Instances:**
    - Fetches a list of active EC2 instances, including those in a running or stopped state.